namelessvoid/piranhas/README.md

 Piranhas live in a rectangular sea which is devided into equal-sized squares.
 Each piranha can use a different AI implementation to think about his moves.
 To survive he has to find food (feet of careless swimmers or other piranhas) otherwise he would starve to death.

-Piranhas has a client-server architecture which allows different clients driven by different AIs to compete on one server.
+Piranhas has a client-server architecture which allows different clients driven by different AI-bots to compete on one server.